adonix-org/postrise/README.md

 }
 ```

-⚠️ An `UnsupportedOperationException` [will be thrown](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) when attempting to acquire a connection with a given `ROLE`.
+:warning: An `UnsupportedOperationException` [will be thrown](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) when attempting to acquire a connection with a given `ROLE`.

-## 🛠️ Build
+## :hammer_and_wrench: Build

 **Postrise** is a pure Java library that can easily be cloned and built locally.